MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-items-with-inventory-picks.md

     * Post the shipment of the source document lines that were picked.
     * If the location uses bins, posting will also create warehouse entries to post the changes to the bin quantity.

-## <a name="handling-assemble-to-order-items-with-inventory-picks" />Handling assemble-to-order items with inventory picks
+## <a name="handling-assemble-to-order-items-with-inventory-picks"></a>Handling assemble-to-order items with inventory picks

 You can also use the **Inventory Pick** page to pick and ship for sales where items must be assembled before they can be shipped.
 Learn more at [Sell Items Assembled to Order](assembly-how-to-sell-items-assembled-to-order.md).